knutnergaard/smufolib/docs/user_guide.rst

 :data:`.CLI_ARGUMENTS`, you can easily construct robust and consistent parsers for your own scripts.

-See the :ref:`command-line-interface` section of the API documentation for a complete list of available arguments and their default flags.
+See the :ref:`cli-framework` section of the API documentation for a complete list of available arguments and their default flags.

 Features